demisto/content/Packs/Campaign/Scripts/GetCampaignLowerSimilarityIncidentsIdsAsOptions/README.md

 Gets the IDs of incidents with lower similarity.
-Used to fill the optional values of the multi-select **Phishing Campaign Select Campaign Lower Similarity Incidents** incident field.
+Used to fill the optional values of the multi-select **Select Low Similarity Incidents** incident field.

 ## Script Data
 ---